open-o/nfvo/drivers/vim/vimadapter/VimDriverService/deployment/src/main/release/README.txt

 Configuration steps:
 ====================
     - Update the MSB address in $PATH/etc/conf/restclient.json
-    - Update the resmangement service ip address in $PATH/etc/adapterInfo/vimadapterinfo.json
+    - Update the vimdriver service ip address in $PATH/etc/adapterInfo/vimadapterinfo.json

 How to run?
 ===========